SergeiObolevich/ACSaN/README.md

 # ACSaN
-Administration of computer systems and networks - examples of topologies for the examC
+Administration of computer systems and networks - examples of topologies for the exam.